 There are dozens of supply chain planning and decision processes – from order promising to demand forecasting, network design, real-time dispatching and inventory, capacity, and supply management.
 Each one of these processes presents a unique planning and decision-making challenge and requires a unique solution.

-Besides optimization, there are many other problem-solving tools and techniques – such as constructive heuristics, metaheuristics, scheduling, pegging, analytics, machine learning, and artificial intelligence algorithms – that may be more suitable for a specific supply chain planning and decision-making challenge.
+There are many problem-solving tools and techniques that may be more suitable for a specific supply chain planning and decision-making challenge.
+Here are some: